Fail Authorization Request

 and/or an access token (on success) or (2) an error code (on failure), so it can be used as the

-value of Location header.action is FORM, it means that the response to the client application must be 200 OK
+When the value ofaction is FORM, it means that the response to the client application must be 200 OK

 with an HTML which triggers redirection by JavaScript.